 I love soup.
 A lot.
 Not only is it delicious and warming, it’s also a great meal option on days where your stomach is a little upset or having trouble digesting.
 Why?
 Well, the first reason is pretty straightforward: soups are traditionally served warm, which is much easier for our bodies to digest.

 Warm foods open up the digestive channels and allow our system a little break from working to break down cold, raw foods.
 Now, don’t get us wrong, cold, raw meals like salads are great for you, but everyone always has those days where their stomachs are over-working from a previous meal.
-Plus, warm food on a winter day is such a nice treat.
+Plus, warm food on a chilly day is such a nice treat.

 This soup is particularly beneficial as it contains multiple ingredients that aid in the digestion process.
 This soup contains ingredients that are considered by Monash University to be low-FODMAP.